 First, you must complete the work visa application form.
-You could receive it from Norway Immigration website or the Norway embassy in your home country.
+You could receive it from the Norway Immigration website or the Norway embassy in your home country.
 Please be cautious when you fill it.
-The information you put must be compatible with your documents.
+The information you put in must be compatible with your documents.
 Concentrate on names.
 The dictation of your first and last name must be as your passport.
 The provided details in the application form must be the same as your documents.
 When the form is finished, print, date, and sign it.

-You also have to provide required documents for Norway work visa.
+You also have to provide the required documents for a Norway work visa.
 They could vary according to the country you live in and your case.
-You could find the required documents for Norway visa in the section below.
+You could find the required documents for a Norway visa in the section below.

 C. Visa appointment

 You must arrange a visa appointment with the Norwegian embassy in your home country.
 You could visit them, arrange by phone or through their website.
 Don’t forget the exact date and time.
 You have to get there in person.
 Don’t forget to bring the requirements.

 D. At the Norway embassy

 When the date for the meeting comes, get to the embassy.
 Please bring all the requirements.
 You should submit everything to the authorities.
 They might ask you to pass an interview.
 They will ask you questions about your history and the purpose of your visit.
-When you have the work permit, an interview is unlikely.
+When you have a work permit, an interview is unlikely.
 You also have to pay the fee for visa processing.
 So bring enough money in cash or credit card to pay the application process fees.

 Now you should just wait until your visa gets processed.
 The processing time depends on various elements.
 When authorities issue the visa, they will send it to you.
 On a few occasions, you might have to pick it up from the embassy yourself.
 Once received the visa, you can move to Sweden.

 What are the Requirements for Norway Work Visa?